ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 cargo bloat --release --target=<your-target>
 ```

+# OpenSSL

+The OpenSSL adds a lot of weight to a crate unless you need it, you can use [ring](https://crates.io/crates/ring) which reduced further 4 MB of my crate.

 # Results

-Using all the compile optimizations, I was able to reduce the output of one of my binaries from 60 MB to 30 MB.
+Using all the compile optimizations, I was able to reduce the output of one of my binaries from 66 MB to 24.7 MB.
 It's still large but better.